 Through a proper discovery process, the chosen vendor should be able to provide you with an implementation budget.
 Make sure to question any fixed cost implementations as there’s no telling what might be uncovered, on both sides.
 Consider what you would be prepared to invest if the budget does goes beyond scope and be prepared for it.
 It’s not uncommon for a business to alter its focus during the implementation which often alters the budget.
 Define what physical resources will be needed to make the implementation a success.
 Never assume the vendor will fill the gap.
 There’s no point in placing the blame after the fact, so ensure you’ve provided them with as much detail about your business processes and expectations up front.
 Finally ensure that milestones are met on both ends and be critical of your own commitment.

-In many businesses, choosing new software will require a complete re-think of operations, infrastructure and technology.
+In many businesses, upgrading or choosing new software will require a complete re-think of operations, infrastructure and technology.
 This will all will have an impact on the business, its stakeholders and staff.
-However, with benefits stretching from optimising resources, generating sales and increasing market share, it is well worth the time investment to get this right.
+However, with benefits stretching from optimising resources, increasing sales revenue and increasing market share, it is well worth the time investment to get this right.